What is a long-term chew and why does my dog need it? - Bow Wow Labs

 Appropriate chewing is an important part of your dog’s weekly routine.
 It promotes overall well-being, dental health, mental stimulation and supports their natural instincts for chewing.
 So chew on!

 *Bully sticks are a great longer-term chew that brings lots of joy to your pup, supports a healthy mental state, and satisfies their instinctual desire to chew.
-We always recommend pairing your bully sticks with the right size Bully Buddy to make your pup safer and to help prevent a choking hazard or intestinal obstruction once they’ve chewed down to the last 1 to 1.5 inches of the bully stick.
+We always recommend pairing your bully sticks with the right size Bow Wow Buddy to make your pup safer and to help prevent a choking hazard or intestinal obstruction once they’ve chewed down to the last 1 to 1.5 inches of the bully stick.

 The points of view expressed above are those of our clinical nutritionist and supported by science, her education and experience.
 However, we recognize there may be different points of view or opinions on some aspect or even the premise of this article.
 Our goal at Bow Wow Labs is to provide the best, clearest, and most helpful information possible to help keep your dog happy, healthy and safe.